 The ‘Ultrabook’ name

-Intel have been the world’s number one computing processor manufacturer for as long as many consumers can remember, and with all of that experience, the company has seen the rise of the tablet and smartphone, both of which have threatened portable computer sales ever since Apple introduced the iPad in 2010 and the iPhone in 2007.
+Intel has been the world’s number one computing processor manufacturer for as long as many consumers can remember, and with all of that experience, the company has seen the rise of the tablet and smartphone, both of which have threatened portable computer sales ever since Apple introduced the iPad in 2010 and the iPhone in 2007.

 To combat this and to push for an industry-wide advancement in Ultra-portable laptops, the main segment to which tablets threaten, Intel trademarked the name ‘Ultrabook’ towards the middle of 2011 and set out to create minimum hardware requirements for all laptops within the Ultra-thin market.
 On top of aiming to appeal to tablet buyers, the Ultrabook term has the broader aim to create a stand-out range of products within what many people consider a highly fragmented market.

-Essentially, Ultrabooks are the most modern and up to date laptops on the market, or at least that’s what Intel has set out to print in to the minds of consumers.
+Essentially, Ultrabooks are the most modern and up to date laptops on the market, or at least that’s what Intel has set out to print into the minds of consumers.